 15 Things You Should Never Ask a Fast Food Employee

-Fast food workers are used to answering hundreds of questions a day from hungry customers, but there are some annoying things that these servers wish you’d just stop asking.
+A fast food worker is often used to answering hundreds of questions a day from hungry customers, but there are some annoying things that these servers wish you’d just stop asking.
 To get an inside look into what the guy punching buttons on the cash register really wishes you’d stop bugging him about, we scoured Reddit and found the most hilariously shocking gripes fast food workers have.
-To keep from getting on your server’s last nerve, avoid asking any of the following questions below just as you would steer clear of The #1 Worst Menu Option at 41 Popular Restaurants.
+To keep from getting on your server’s last nerve, avoid asking any of the following questions below.

 When McDonald’s overnight employees were asked if it bothers them when customers request a fresh batch of fries, Reddit user gunnry admitted, “It bothers [me] when customers demand fresh fries when a fresh batch came up a minute ago, so I’ll say it’s really not necessary and that they just came out a moment ago and they’re piping hot.
 Lots of people say they want no salt because then you HAVE to make fresh ones.”